outlaw777/outlaw777/README.md

 ## Objective

-My career in Information Technology has evolved into a strong focus on cybersecurity and AWS cloud architecture, shaping my development as a Cyber Security Analyst and Cloud Engineer.
+My career in Information Technology has evolved into a strong focus on cybersecurity and AWS cloud architecture, shaping my development as a Cloud Security Engineer.

 ## Skills